unitedstatesaviation/pilotnetworkbackend/README.md

 ### GET /
 Returns API information and available endpoints.

-### GET /controllers
+### GET /pilots
-Returns a list of all currently online controllers, sorted by most recent online time.
+Returns a list of all currently online pilots, sorted by most recent online time.

 **Response:**
 ```json